Career Timeline of Gilbert Arenas: Major Achievements and Milestones

 On March 21, 2007, Gilbert Arenas hit a game-winning layup as time expired to beat the Seattle SuperSonics.

-April 2, 2008: Returns to action against the Milwaukee Bucks
+April 2, 2008: Return to Action Against Milwaukee Bucks

-On April 2, 2008, Gilbert Arenas returned to action against the Milwaukee Bucks after recovering from a knee injury.
-He scored 17 points in a 110–109 home loss.
+On April 2, 2008, Gilbert Arenas returned to action against the Milwaukee Bucks after a knee injury, scoring 17 points in a 110–109 home loss.

-On June 9, 2008, Gilbert Arenas officially opted out of the final year of his contract with the Wizards, but stated his intention to re-sign if teammate Antawn Jamison was retained.
+On June 9, 2008, Gilbert Arenas officially opted out of the final year of his contract with the Wizards, stating he would re-sign if Antawn Jamison was retained.
+He received offers from the Golden State Warriors for a five-year contract worth over $100 million and from the Wizards for a six-year deal worth $124 million.

-On July 13, 2008, Gilbert Arenas signed a six-year contract worth $111 million with the Washington Wizards.
+On July 13, 2008, Gilbert Arenas signed a six-year contract with the Washington Wizards worth $111 million.

-On March 28, 2009, Gilbert Arenas made his season debut after recovering from lingering injuries from April 2007, scoring 15 points and dishing 10 assists in a 98–96 loss to the Detroit Pistons.
+On March 28, 2009, Gilbert Arenas made his season debut, scoring 15 points and providing 10 assists in a 98–96 loss to the Detroit Pistons after recovering from lingering injuries.

-On December 18, 2010, Gilbert Arenas was traded to the Orlando Magic for Rashard Lewis.
+On December 18, 2010, Gilbert Arenas was traded to the Orlando Magic for Rashard Lewis, reuniting with former Warriors teammate Jason Richardson.
+He chose to wear #1 on his jersey in honor of Penny Hardaway.

 In 2010, Gilbert Arenas was traded to the Orlando Magic.

-On December 9, 2011, Gilbert Arenas was waived by the Orlando Magic under the amnesty clause following the 2011 NBA lockout, becoming the first player to be waived under the newly established clause.
+On December 9, 2011, Gilbert Arenas was waived by the Orlando Magic under the amnesty clause following the end of the 2011 NBA lockout, becoming the first player to be waived under the newly established clause.

-Following the 2011 NBA lockout, Gilbert Arenas was waived under the "amnesty clause" and later signed with the Memphis Grizzlies for the 2011-12 NBA season.
+In 2011, after the NBA lockout, Gilbert Arenas was waived under the "amnesty clause".
+He then signed with the Memphis Grizzlies for the 2011-12 NBA season.

-On March 20, 2012, Gilbert Arenas signed with the Memphis Grizzlies.
+On March 20, 2012, Gilbert Arenas signed with the Memphis Grizzlies, serving as a backup point guard to Mike Conley Jr.

-On May 13, 2012, Gilbert Arenas played his final NBA game in the seventh and deciding game of the 2012 Western Conference First Round, where the Memphis Grizzlies lost to the Los Angeles Clippers.
+On May 13, 2012, Gilbert Arenas played his final NBA game in the seventh game of the 2012 Western Conference First Round against the Los Angeles Clippers.
 He played for 3 minutes and recorded no stats.
+Memphis lost the game.

 On November 19, 2012, Gilbert Arenas signed with the Shanghai Sharks of the Chinese Basketball Association (CBA).